 Background

-The trading of electricity as a commodity is a relatively recent development in the United States, encouraged by the efforts of the Federal Energy Regulatory Commission (FERC) and various state regulatory commissions to increase competition and deregulate energy markets.
+The trading of electricity as a commodity is a relatively recent development in the United States, encouraged by the efforts of Congress, the Federal Energy Regulatory Commission (FERC) and various state regulatory commissions to increase competition and deregulate energy markets.
 In the past, there was no real competition for electricity.
 A consumer’s electricity requirement was simply served by the local utility, which sold power at a rate that guaranteed the utility a reasonable rate of return.
 With the advent of the Public Utilities Regulatory Policy Act of 1978 (PURPA) this began to change.
-PURPA made it possible for non utility generators to enter the power markets.
+PURPA made it possible for non-utility generators to enter the power markets.
 PURPA was followed by the Energy Policy Act of 1992, which has facilitated increased competition by, among other things, ensuring wholesale entities the right to open access to transmission systems.
 This legislation thus allowed licensed power marketers as well as utilities to fully utilize grid assets on a wholesale basis and has resulted in market-based pricing of wholesale electricity.

 The issuance of FERC Orders 888 and 889 have further encouraged wholesale competition.
-FERC Order 888 requires utilities to file a “Proforma Tariff” containing the basic terms and conditions of open access transmission service to third parties on capacity above that required for the utility’s native load and also addresses open access and stranded costs.
-Order 889 requires utilities to establish electronic systems to share information about available transmission capacity.
+FERC Order 888 requires utilities to provide third parties open access to transmission service under a “Proforma Tariff” containing the same basic terms and conditions for service on capacity above that required for the utility’s retail load (and certain “grandfathered” wholesale contracts) and also addresses stranded costs.
+Order 889 requires utilities to establish electronic bulletin boards to publish information about available transmission capacity and to functionally separate their power merchant functions from their transmission service department.
 State commissions throughout the U.S. have followed suit with additional regulatory changes to encourage competitive forces and customer choice to dictate prices and product offerings.

-As a result of these regulatory changes, in a few short years, the Western US wholesale trading market has evolved from one where utility dispatchers exchanged energy back and forth to assure system reliability to one where futures traders speculate and hedge electricity prices in an effort to manage risk.
+As a result of these regulatory changes, in a few short years, the Western US wholesale trading market has evolved from one where utility dispatchers exchanged energy back and forth to assure system reliability to one where a futures market allows participants to hedge electricity prices in an effort to manage risk and where increased efficiencies are wrung out of existing and new generating facilities.
 A plethora of new energy commodity products and services such as swaps and options have been introduced.
 Instead of utilities building new power plants, deregulated Generation Companies (Gencos) are purchasing existing plants and building new ones.
 Energy consumers now have new choices in their Energy Service Providers and new products such as Green Energy are being developed.
-Merger mania is rampant as new and old market participants jockey for position.
+Merger mania is occurring with greater frequency as new and old market participants jockey for position.

 Power marketers, such as Enron, are companies, which buy and then resell electric energy and transmission and other services from traditional utilities.
 The emergence of power marketers has helped to develop electricity as a commodity product.
 In 1989, FERC certified the first power marketing company.
-Since 1989, the growth of the wholesale marketing business since then has been staggering: In 1994, nine power marketers resold 7.2 million megawatthours of electricity.
-In the first quarter of 1999, 25 power marketers resold 335.8 million megawatt hours of electricity
+Since 1989, the growth of the wholesale marketing business since then has been staggering.
+In 1994, nine power marketers resold 7.2 million megawatthours of electricity.
+In the first quarter of 1999, 25 power marketers resold 335.8 million megawatt hours of electricity.

 Current Market